-$$f{ecc} = f_s \left( 1 \pm \frac{1-s}{p} \right)$$
+$$f{ecc} = f_s \cdot (1 \pm (1 - s) / p).$$ (27)

-(27)

 V. CONCLUSION

 In this work, the bases of MWFA were presented with introduction of the axial dimension.
-It was applied in the calculation of the induction machine inductances with, initially, taking into account of all the space harmonics due to the nonsinusoidal distribution of the MMF in the air-gap.
-Secondly, we took into consideration the effects generated by the skew and the linear rise of MMF across the slots.
-Then finally, the modelling of these inductances in the case of air-gap eccentricity conditions are presented (cases of: static, dynamic, radial and axial eccentricity ).
+It was applied in the calculation of the induction machine inductances with, initially, taking into account of all the space harmonics.
+And secondly, taking into account of the effects generated by the skew and linear rise of MMF across the slots.
+Then finally, the modeling in the air gap eccentricity conditions, in the differents cases of eccentricity considered, static, dynamic, radial and axial.
 For that, a simulation tools was established.
-The spectral components in the stator current allow to identify eccentricity faults.
-The obtained results were compared with the final results of [4] and [9], and a good agreement was noted.
-Now, it is advisable to integrate the magnetic saturation effect, and to envisage other faults conditions.
-It is our work perspective.
+The obtained results were compared with the final results of [4] and [10], and a perfect agreement was noted, but this new technique prove less complicated to be translated into algorithm than that given by the expression of inductance per unit of length as described in [4].
+It is advisable to integrate the effect of saturation, and to envisage operation under other faults conditions.
+It is what constitutes our work perspective.